Workforce Innovation and Opportunity Act Adult and Dislocated Worker Program

 - Has been terminated or laid off or received notification of termination or layoff from employment as a result of a permanent closure or substantial layoff;

 - Is employed at a facility, where the employer has made the general announcement that the facility will close within a 180 days;

 - Was self-employed (including employment as a farmer, a rancher, or a fisherman) but is unemployed as a result of general economic conditions in the community or because of a natural disaster; or

 - Is a displaced homemaker who is no longer supported by another family member

 • Unemployed adults or employed adults, who earn less than the self-sufficient wage, might also be eligible to receive services to obtain employment that allows for self-sufficiency.

 - Register for work search on Connecting Colorado

-- If, after using the workforce center services and after completing an extensive job search, you are able to demonstrate that you continue to have significant obstacles to finding employment, please speak with an Employment Advisor in WfBC’s Boulder or Longmont office about the possibility of further assistance.
+- If, after using the workforce center services and after completing an extensive job search, you are able to demonstrate that you continue to have significant obstacles to finding employment, please speak with a Service Navigator in WfBC’s Boulder or Longmont office or by c alling 720-776-0822.